cllckn/information-and-communication-technologies/module5/README.md

 ### Business Rules

+Business rules can be seen as a summarized version of the requirements list, focusing on data.
 **Business rules** summarize and formalize the data-related aspects of business requirements.
 They are **statements that define or constrain** how a business operates, guiding how data is structured and managed within a database.

 **Sources of Business Rules**